UAVWorks/tenguai/tengu/guis/tengu_modeller/README.md

 # The latest operations.

 - **17 jun 2017** A stop process element was drawed.
 Moving elements on the schema.
 Drop event on schema.
+"File" toolbar.
 - **16 jun 2017** SchemaView does accept drag events.
 A start process element was created.
 - **14 jun 2017** The interface of the stored object was added.
 - **13 jun 2017** Add drag event for library toolbar, began to make a save in the mongo.
 A fake task was stored into mongoDB.